Make your meeting efficient and successful by avoiding these bad habits.

 Don’t Invite Your Entire Wedding Party

-“Do not invite the world,” suggests wedding planner Andrea Correale, founder and CEO of Elegant Affairs.
-She suggests limiting your tasting to just the bride and groom—and maybe your parents—she says.
+“Do not invite the world,” suggests wedding planner Andrea Correale, founder, and CEO of Elegant Affairs.
+She suggests limiting your wedding food tasting to just the bride and groom—and maybe your parents—she says.

 Don’t Be Tardy